Chicago Auto Accident Attorneys

 Representing Clients in Auto Accident Cases When Driving another Person’s Car

 As the most common type of motor vehicle accident, auto accidents frequently result in disputes with insurance companies and personal injury lawsuits regarding liability for injuries or damages.
 The legal issues involved with auto accident liability are further complicated when the auto accident involved a driver who was driving another person’s car.

-When the negligent driver was driving another person’s car, issues of vicarious liability can come into play and it is important to consult with a knowledgeable auto accident attorney like the Chicago auto accident attorneys at Ankin Law Offices.
+When the negligent driver was driving another person’s car, issues of vicarious liability can come into play and it is important to consult with a knowledgeable auto accident attorney like the Chicago auto accident attorneys at Ankin Law.
 Our Chicago auto accident attorneys focus on representing clients who have been in serious motor vehicle accidents and auto accidents that involve complex legal issues, including negligent motorists who were driving another person’s car at the time of the accident.

 What Is Vicarious Liability?

 Vicarious liability is a legal principle that may attach responsibility to the vehicle’s owner for any injuries or damages caused in an auto accident even if the vehicle’s owner was not the driver of the car.
 Some common scenarios in which a vehicle owner may be held liable for injuries and damages even if he or she was not driving include the following:

 - Employer who asks an employee to use his or her car for a business purpose.

 - The vehicle owner knows that the driver is incompetent, reckless, or unlicensed and allows him or her to driver the vehicle, nonetheless.

 - The vehicle owner knows that the vehicle is defective by allows the driver to use the car anyway.